bysnupy/blog/kubernetes/ocp4__multus_intro.md

 ![multus_and_cno_operator](https://github.com/bysnupy/blog/blob/master/kubernetes/ocp4__multus_cno_operator_figure1.png)

 Be careful for the following access flow diagram.
-It is simplified intentionally, even though the SDN is connected through the host network using VXLAN tunneling in realty, it's skipped the details for focusing Multus access flow.
+It is simplified intentionally, even though the SDN is connected through the host network using VXLAN tunneling in realty.
+It's skipped the details for focusing Multus access flow.

 ## bridge plug-in for communication all containers on the same node host